browserengineering/book/book/scheduling.md

 to render the page, and as you may recall from [Chapter 2](graphics.md#framebudget), we'd like the browser to render the page exactly as fast as the display hardware can refresh.
-On most computers, this is 30 times per second, or 33ms per frame.
+On most computers, this is 60 times per second, or 16 ms per frame.
 However, even with today's computers, it's quite difficult to maintain such a high frame rate, and certainly too high of a bar for our toy browser.

-So let's establish 30 frames per second---33ms for each frame---as our refresh rate target:[^why-33ms]
+So let's establish 30 frames per second---33 ms for each frame---as our refresh rate target:[^why-33ms]

 [^why-33ms]: Of course, 30 times per second is actually 33.33333...
-    milliseconds.
-But it's a toy browser, and having a more exact value also makes tests easier to write.
+    ms. But it's a toy browser, and having a more exact value also makes tests easier to write.